jaypunekar/TallyAccounts/README.md

   cd TallyAccounts
 ```

-Create conda virtual enviornment (This step in not necessory):
+Create conda virtual enviornment (This step in not necessory.
+Also, it requires Anaconda to be installed on your machine):
 ```bash
 conda create -p venv python==3.8 -y
 ```